The question

 read it. what hits you?

-If the day gets loud, Zoe brings you back.
+If the day gets loud, Zoe brings the morning back into the moment you are actually in.

 Be among the first.